 Organisms that cannot be seen with the naked eye are the cause of this visibly damaging plant disease.
 Wet, cool conditions promote the formation of these bacteria, which can spread on plants quickly.
 The bacteria splash onto leaves or overwinter on plant debris in soil.

 Bacteria divide to reproduce and one bacterium can multiply quickly in just a matter of hours.
-Bacteria reproduce the fastest when temperatures are 77-86 degrees Fahrenheit.
+Bacteria reproduce the fastest when temperatures are 77-86 F. (25-30 C.).
 High rates of infection will cause leaf loss and can seriously compromise a plants health.
 This makes the disease extremely contagious and bacterial leaf spot disease treatment extremely important.

 The pathogen is also carried in infected seed; however, there are some disease resistant seed strains for food crops.
 Additionally, choose disease free transplants, rotate crops and avoid overhead watering to prevent spreading the bacteria.